Open3DA/LL3DA/README.md

 <details>
   <summary><b>Environment Setup</b></summary>

-Our code is tested with CUDA 11.6 and Python 3.8.16.
+**Step 1.
+Dependencies.** Our code is tested with CUDA 11.6 and Python 3.8.16.
 To run the codes, you should install the following packages:

 ```
 h5py